johnmathews/johnmathews.github.io.old/content/articles/shell.md

-Title: Shell Speed
+Title: zsh startup speed
-Status: Draft
+Status: Published
 Slug: shell
 Date: 2019-2-14 11:32
 Category: Tools
 Tags: shell, unix, zsh, bash
-Image: src="/images/filename.extension" alt=" "
+Image: src="/images/zsh_order_blind_profiling.jpg" alt="what zsh spends its time doing when it starts"
 Tweet: Measure how slow you shell is and find out which components are causing the biggest delays
-Summary:
+Summary: I used profiling to see why zsh was taking so long to load

 Opening up a new shell is annoyingly slow.
 Its not terrible, but its annoying.
 The delay is long enough to be noticable and interrupt my flow.
 Its a niggle.